One SSP, 3 Pathways: Connect, Core, Balance

 SSP Balance includes the same underlying 5-hour Adult and Child playlists as SSP Core, but with a lighter frequency modulation algorithm.
 While not the same potency as SSP Core, SSP Balance will support continued practice of the neural networks associated with listening for further toning.
 Many find it to be calming and grounding and use it as a daily state shifter and support.
 Speakers or headphones of any type may be used.

 Each journey is different.
 After the first consultation, we will explore which is the most appropriate path.
-While all three pathways can be followed in order (SSP Connect – SSP Core – SSP Balance), a mix between the three is more likely, depending on individual needs and challenges.
+While all three pathways can be followed in order (SSP Connect – SSP Core – SSP Balance), a mix between the three is possible, depending on individual needs and challenges.

 Frequently asked questions